Sample Language for a Qualifying Retirement Benefits Court Order. Court Order - tsp 2025

 2. Begin by entering the court name at the top of the document, ensuring it reflects the jurisdiction handling the case.

-3. Fill in the names of both the Petitioner and Respondent in the designated fields, along with any necessary identifiers such as Social Security numbers.
+3. Fill in the names of both the Petitioner and Respondent in the designated areas, providing accurate legal names.

 4. In the 'ORDERED' section, specify either a fixed dollar amount or a percentage of the Thrift Savings Plan account that is being awarded to the payee.
-Ensure clarity to avoid ambiguity.
+Ensure you include their name, Social Security number (SSN), and address.

-6. Optionally, add any further orders regarding earnings on entitlement amounts until payment is made, if desired.
+6. Optionally, add any further orders regarding earnings on the entitlement until payment is made if desired.

 See more Sample Language for a Qualifying Retirement Benefits Court Order.
 Court Order - tsp versions